Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 This measure is also sometimes called \emph{transitivity}~\cite{boccaletti2006complex}.

-Recent research has exposed fundamental differences in how triadic closure is interpreted and measured~\cite{yin2019closure}.
+Recent research has exposed fundamental differences in how triadic closure is interpreted and measured~\cite{yin2019local}.
 For example, social network triadic closure is often explained by the old adage that ``a friend of a friend is my friend,'' which accredits the creation of the third edge to the end-node (also called the {\em head}) of the wedge.
 This interpretation, however, is fundamentally at odds with how triadic closure is measured by the clustering coefficient, which is from the perspective of the center node.
-To close this gap, Yin et al.\ proposed the {\em local closure coefficient} that measures triadic closure from the head node of wedges.
-Formally, they define this as $\ulcc{}{u} = 2 \triad{u} / \sum_{v \in N(u)} [\degree{v} - 1]$, where $N(u)$ is the set of neighbors of $u$.
+To close this gap, Yin \etal proposed the {\em local closure coefficient} that measures triadic closure from the head node of wedges~\cite{yin2019local}.
+Formally, they define this as

+where $N(u)$ is the set of neighbors of $u$.
 In this case, the denominator is the number of length-2 paths emanating from node $u$.
 Thus, in social networks, the closure coefficient of a node $u$ can be interpreted as the fraction of friends of friends of $u$ that are themselves friends with $u$.
+The closure coefficient has since been investigated under scale-free random graph models~\cite{stegehuis2019closure}.

 \xhdr{Extensions to directed networks} The focus of this paper is on measuring triadic closure in directed networks.
-The only definitional difference from undirected networks is that the edges are equipped with an orientation, and $(u, v) \in E$ denotes a directed edge pointing from $u$ to $v$.
-We assume that $G$ does not contain multi-edges or self-loops and denote the number of nodes by $n = \lvert V \rvert$ and the number of edges by $m = \lvert E \rvert$.
+The only definitional difference from undirected networks is that the edges are equipped with an orientation, and $(u, v) \in E$ denotes a directed edge pointing from $u$ to $v$. \footnote{One nuance in directed networks is that an edge might be reciprocal: $(u,v) \in E$ and $(v, u) \in E$.
+A pair of reciprocal edges are sometimes treated as a single bidirected edge~\cite{garlaschelli2004patterns,seshadhri2016directed} and sometimes treated as two distinct edges~\cite{sarajlic2016graphlet}.
+For readability proposes, in this paper we treat a pair of reciprocal edges as two separate edges.
+Extensions for special considerations of reciprocal edges are straightforward and similar theoretical and empirical results can be found. } We assume that $G$ does not contain multi-edges or self-loops and denote the number of nodes by $n = \lvert V \rvert$ and the number of edges by $m = \lvert E \rvert$.